Paulinelali/potfoilo.github.io/README.md

 # 📖 setup and mobile first Project <a name="about-project"></a>

-This is my personal portfolio project with mobile first approach.
-I will be add animation and more feature later on.
+My first major project at Microverse titled #Personal Portfolio This is a milestone project which means features will be added in phases.

 ## 🛠 Built With <a name="built-with"></a>